 - 1 Tablespoon ground cumin

 - 1 Tablespoon minced garlic

-- 4 ounces brick-style light cream cheese (or full fat)
+- 4 ounces (113g) full-fat or light brick cream cheese* (see note)

-- Add all the ingredients except the cream cheese to a slow cooker.
-Give everything a stir as best you can to mix.
-Cook on low for 6-7 hours or high for 3 hours.
+- Add all the ingredients except the cream cheese to a 4 quart or larger slow cooker.
+Give everything a big stir.
+Cook on low for 6-7 hours or on high for 3 hours.

 - Remove the chicken and chop into bite-sized pieces or use two forks to shred it.
 Return chicken to the slow cooker and add the cream cheese.
 Stir everything together until the cream cheese has melted.
 Taste, then add more salt or seasonings if desired.
 I usually add a little more chili powder and dried oregano/Italian seasoning blend.
 Cover the slow cooker and cook for about 10-15 more minutes.